 - Dub Name Change: Kang Yu-mi in the Korean dub.

 - Identical Stranger: To Ueda's persocom wife, minus the Unusual Ears.
+She even has the same name.
 Yes, this causes issues.

 - Naked Apron: In one of Hideki's Imagine Spots.

-- Pragmatic Adaptation: In the manga, she is just one of the pub's employees.
+- Related in the Adaptation: In the manga, she is just one of the pub's employees.
 In the anime, she is the daughter of the pub owner.

 - Second Love: For Ueda.
 Unusual in that the guy's first love is a non-human.